Study: Texting Behind The Wheel

 - California-based Walt Disney Company has issued a ban on texting while driving when on the job.
 This policy extends to all Disney employees world-wide.

-- There is even an online effort raising awareness and providing safety information: http://Texting-While-Driving.org
+- There is even an online effort raising awareness and providing safety information on the dangers of texting while driving.

 Source: “Researchers calculate the death toll from texting while driving,” LA Times, 09/24/10